ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Plan actions to address them

-Integrate them into operational processes
+Integrate those actions into operational processes

 4. Control Operational Processes